Deciduous, Evergreen, Trees

-Shrub or tree to 15–20 ft. tall and as wide in nearly frostless areas; perennial to half that size in colder part of range.
+Shrub or tree grows to 15–20 ft. tall and as wide in nearly frostless areas; perennial to half that size in colder part of the range.
 Native to South America.
 Many-stemmed, rough-barked plant, with 6-in. leaves divided into 2–3-in.-long leaflets.
-First flowers form after leaves unfurl in spring, when each branch tip flaunts a big, loose, spikelike cluster of velvety, birdlike blossoms in warm pink to wine red (color varies with the plant).
-Depending on environment, there may be as many as three distinct flowering periods, spring through autumn.
+First flowers form after leaves unfurl in spring, when each branch tip flaunts a big, loose, spikelike cluster of velvety, birdlike blossoms in warm pink to wine-red (color varies with the plant).
+Depending on the environment, there may be as many as three distinct flowering periods, spring through autumn.
 Cut back old flower stems after each wave of bloom.Erythrina falcata

 Native to Brazil and Peru.
-This nearly evergreen tree grows 30 to 40 ft. high.
-Must be in ground several years before it flowers (may take 10 to 12 years).
+This nearly evergreen tree grows to 30–40 ft. high.
+Must be in the ground several years before it flowers (may take 10 to 12 years).
 Dark red (occasionally orange-red), sickle-shaped flowers in hanging, spike-like clusters at branch ends in winter, early spring.
 Some leaves drop at bloom time.

 Native to South Africa.
 May grow to 30 ft. tall, but begins blooming when only 3 ft. high.
 Flowers continually from late summer to late autumn, carrying bright orange-red blossoms in long-stalked clusters at branch ends well above the leaves (unlike many other types).
 Normally deciduous, but sometimes almost evergreen.Erythrina sandwicensis

-Hawaiian native to 20 to 45 ft. high and as wide.
+Hawaiian native grows to 20–45 ft. high and as wide.
 Masses of white to chartreuse, coral, orange, red, or bicolored flowers bloom in late summer to winter, preceding the flush of new foliage.
-Extremely drought tolerant; good selection for xeriscape gardens.Erythrina x bidwillii
+Extremely drought-tolerant; good selection for xeriscape gardens.Erythrina x bidwillii

-The plant grows to 8 ft. tall and as wide; sometimes treelike to 20 ft. or taller.
-Spectacular spring-to-winter display of 2-ft. long clusters of pure red flowers on long, willowy stalks; main show in summer.
+The deciduous shrub grows to 8 ft. tall and as wide; sometimes treelike to 20 ft. or taller.
+Spectacular spring-to-winter display of 2-ft.-long clusters of pure red flowers on long, willowy stalks; main show is in summer.
 Cut back flowering wood after blossoms fade.
 Very thorny; plant away from paths and use long-handled pruners when trimming.